Rdm-Nico/Multimedia-Data-Processing/README.md

 # Multimedia-Data-Processing
-exercies of the course of Multimedia Data Processing
+Exercies of the course of Multimedia Data Processing